-- ii. emissions in the base year; - iii. the context for any significant changes in emissions that triggered recalculations of base year emissions. - e.
+- iii. the context for any significant changes in emissions that triggered recalculations of base year emissions. - e.
 Source of the emission factors and the global warming potential (GWP) rates used, or a reference to the GWP source. - f.
 Consolidation approach for emissions; whether equity share, financial control, or operational control. - g.
 Standards, methodologies, assumptions, and/or calculation tools used.